ballerina-platform/ballerina-dev-website/learn/getting-started/working-with-data/using-query-expressions-to-manipulate-data.md

     return countriesWithDeaths;
 }
 ```
-`findCountriesByHighestNoOfDeaths` function uses queries to find the top three countries with highest Covid deaths. `order by` clause is used to sort the records in the table in `descending` order and limit the number of output records of the query to `n`.
-Here, as the result, query produces an array of tuples of type `[string, decimal]`.
-A tuple contain the country and the number of reported deaths.
+The `findCountriesByHighestNoOfDeaths` function uses queries to find the top three countries with the highest Covid deaths.
+The `order by` clause is used to sort the records in the table in `descending` order and limit the number of output records of the query to `n`.
+Here, as the result, the query produces an array of tuples of type `[string, decimal]`.
+A tuple contains the country and the number of reported deaths.
 The produced array is in descending order by the number of deaths.

-Let's call `findCountriesByHighestNoOfDeaths` function in `main` function to find the top three countries by the number of deaths.
+Let's call the `findCountriesByHighestNoOfDeaths` function from within the `main` function to find the top three countries by the number of deaths.

 ```ballerina
 public function main() {